Stephen, King of England: White Ship and succession

-Meanwhile, the King arranged for Stephen to marry in 1125 to Matilda, the daughter and only heiress of Eustace III, Count of Boulogne, who owned both the important continental port of Boulogne and vast estates in the north-west and south-east of England.
+Meanwhile, the King arranged for Stephen to marry in 1125 to Matilda, the daughter and sole heir of count Eustace III of Boulogne, who owned both the important continental port of Boulogne and vast estates in the north-west and south-east of England.
 In 1127, William Clito, a potential claimant to the English throne, seemed likely to become the Count of Flanders; Henry sent Stephen on a mission to prevent this, and in the aftermath of his successful election, William attacked Stephen's lands in neighbouring Boulogne in retaliation.
 Eventually, a truce was declared, and William died the following year.

-Henry attempted to build up a base of political support for Matilda in both England and Normandy, demanding that his court take oaths first in 1127, and then again in 1128 and 1131, to recognise Matilda as his immediate successor and recognise her descendants as the rightful rulers after her.
+Henry attempted to build up a base of political support for his daughter Matilda in both England and Normandy, demanding that his court take oaths first in 1127, and then again in 1128 and 1131, to recognise Matilda as his immediate successor and recognise her descendants as the rightful rulers after her.
 Stephen was amongst those who took this oath in 1127.
 Nonetheless, relations between Henry, Matilda, and Geoffrey became increasingly strained towards the end of the King's life.
 Matilda and Geoffrey suspected that they lacked genuine support in England, and proposed to Henry in 1135 that the King should hand over the royal castles in Normandy to Matilda whilst he was still alive and insist on the Norman nobility swearing immediate allegiance to her, thereby giving the couple a much more powerful position after Henry's death.
 Henry angrily declined to do so, probably out of a concern that Geoffrey would try to seize power in Normandy somewhat earlier than intended.
 A fresh rebellion broke out in southern Normandy, and Geoffrey and Matilda intervened militarily on behalf of the rebels.
 In the middle of this confrontation, Henry unexpectedly fell ill and died near Lyons-la-Forêt.